 MSEM is a leading academic center in training the next generation of creative engineers who will pioneer new technologies, launch businesses and bring needed solutions to many of the greatest challenges facing the world.
 The goal of the department is to give graduates the engineering skills they need to obtain leading positions in advanced technology fields to make a better and safer world.

-The MSEM faculty is committed to providing a supportive student-centered environment for its majors.
-All majors meet with their assigned faculty advisors for academic advisement.
-Contact (818) 677-2167 for information about any undergraduate or graduate programs.
+The MSEM faculty is committed to providing a supportive student-centered environment for its majors, who must all meet with their assigned faculty advisors for academic advisement.
+Call (818) 677-2167 for information about any undergraduate or graduate programs.

 Although most manufacturing systems engineers are employed in private industry, others pursue careers with government agencies or educational institutions.
 The bachelor’s degree can be used as a stepping stone to graduate work in engineering, law, business or even medicine.
 Many Manufacturing Systems Engineering graduates return to CSUN to earn their M.S. degree in the Engineering Management, Manufacturing Systems Engineering or Materials Engineering programs.

 The B.S. in Manufacturing Systems Engineering and the B.S. in Engineering Management programs are accredited by the Engineering Accreditation Commission of ABET.
 Please note that the B.S. in Engineering Management Technology program is not accredited by ABET and is instead accredited through CSUN’s regional accreditor, WSCUC.